The Hair Barrier For Female African American Athletes

 For many, joining school sports teams is the norm but it truly is both a privilege and a luxury.
 African American female athletes face difficult societal challenges.
 And if you’re asking yourself “So what?
 It’s just high school volleyball.”
 Then let’s consider the impact exercise has on our physical and mental health.
 According to Hair Care Practices as a Barrier to Physical Activity in African American Women, regular physical activity is associated with a decreased risk for obesity and obesity-related conditions.
 Because exercise has obvious health benefits, it is concerning that nearly 40% of African American women avoid exercise at times due to hair-related issues.
 It’s no secret that a good workout will not only get your heart pumping but dripping in sweat!
 And the sweat is what causes traditional hairstyles to revert to their native texture.

 Did you know that African American women who avoid exercise because of hair concerns were almost 3 times less likely to be sufficiently physically active?
 Now, we may not be able to change our body’s response to exercise but we can raise awareness and increase education on methods to preserve and maintain hairstyles.

 There are a variety of Youtube videos regarding Black hairstyle maintenance, such as “Working out While Relaxed | How to Maintain Straight Hair.”

-Popsugar, listed 9 Ways Black Women Can Protect Their Natural Hair While Working Out, here are a few different styles: Bantu Knots, Box Braids, and the Pineapple Updo
+Popsugar, listed 9 Ways Black Women Can Protect Their Natural Hair While Working Out, including Bantu Knots, Box Braids, Pineapple Updo, and more.